Connect with us

 There already exists in the city of Jackson a legislatively created Capital Complex Improvement District where a state police force has jurisdiction.
 The House proposal would expand the district to cover more affluent and whiter areas of Jackson.

-Instead of expanding the district, the Senate proposal would the state police jurisdiction throughout the city and require city officials and Public Safety Commissioner Sean Tindell to reach agreement on how that jurisdiction would work.
+Instead of expanding the district, the Senate proposal would provide the state police jurisdiction throughout the city and require city officials and Public Safety Commissioner Sean Tindell to reach agreement on how that jurisdiction would work.

 Many Jackson elected officials say a major problem with the Senate proposal is that it gives the final say over police jurisdiction to the state and not the city.
 Jackson Mayor Chokwe Antar Lumumba, who oversees the Jackson Police Department, has said he will not sign a contract with the state if the current Senate proposal passes.